BrandonHe/sdl_android_guides/docs/Remote Control/index.md

 # Remote Control

-Remote control provides a framework which allows applications to change vehicle settings.
-These are separated into groups, called modules that have getters / setters / notifications for individual items in that group.
+Remote control provides a framework to allow apps to control certain, safe modules within a vehicle.
+These modules

+!!!
+Note
+Not all vehicles have this functionality.
+Even if they support remote control, you will likely need to request permission from the vehicle manufacturer to use it.
+!!!

 #### Why is this helpful?

 Consider the following scenarios:

-- A radio application wants to use the in-vehicle radio.
-It needs the RPC function to select the radio band (AM/FM/XM/HD/DAB), tune the radio frequency or change the radio station, as well as obtain general radio information for decision making.
+- A radio application wants to use the in-vehicle radio tuner.
+It needs the functionality to select the radio band (AM/FM/XM/HD/DAB), tune the radio frequency or change the radio station, as well as obtain general radio information for decision making.

 - A climate control application needs to turn on the AC, control the air circulation mode, change the fan speed and set the desired cabin temperature.